canonical/ubuntu-pro-client/docs/references.rst

 * :ref:`CLI reference guide <commands>`
 * :ref:`API reference guide <api>`

-You may, in a production environment, also wish to test upcoming changes.
+You may, in a staging or canary environment, also wish to test upcoming changes.
 For this, you can use the available Personal Package Archives (PPA) for the Ubuntu Pro Client.

 * :ref:`Personal Package Archives (PPAs) <PPAs>`